mkicjn/c2kanren/README.md

 Initially, the goal was to keep it simple enough that it could be ported into even lower level languages, such as my main project language, [paraforth](https://github.com/mkicjn/paraforth).
 That goal has not been completely forgotten, but it _has_ taken the backseat to prioritize getting everything to work well in the first place.

-The new `lisp-small` interpreter is a practical attempt at returning to those minimalistic roots without compromising uKanren support.
+The new `lisp-small` interpreter is a practical attempt at returning to those minimalistic roots without compromising microKanren support.
 As proof, `ukanren-small.lisp` is a variant of `ukanren.lisp` which has been (barely) modified to run on that version of the interpreter.
 Notes have been added to the below information to indicate differences between the two.